dougajmcdonald/holt-village-hall/content/blog/villlag-hall-skittles-competition-2021.md

 Earliest start will be 19.00 and the latest start will be 21.15

-**Note**we have proposed Thursdays and Fridays as the main hall will be unoccupied and so provide maximum space and ventilation.
+**Note:  We have proposed Thursdays and Fridays as the main hall will be unoccupied and so provide maximum space and ventilation.**

-We are limited to a maximum of 16 teams, last year all places were taken, so*to avoid disappointment please enter your team as soon as possible*.
+We are limited to a maximum of 16 teams, last year all places were taken, so *to avoid disappointment please enter your team as soon as possible*.

 Anyone with connection with Holt, e.g. village residence, village businesses and village organisations can enter a team, with 6 people per team.
 The cost is £1.50 per person per match payable on the night.